Projects |

 Opinion for the Ministère de l’Environnement, des Eaux et Forêts (MINEF), Direction Générale des Eaux et Forêts (DGEF), Antananarivo, Madagaskar.

-Draft for an extensive conservation area of around 264.290 ac., which includes the present protected rainforest area system Andasibe with around 64.220 ac., corresponding to the president's demand for an increase of the conservation areas from 3.7 million acres to 18.5 million acres.
+Draft for an extensive conservation area of around 264.290 ac., which includes the present protected rainforest area system Andasibe with around 64.220 ac.,

 (Opinion 2003 H. Zimmermann partly finished).